terranova3/hl2rp/README.md

 ## Usage

 Can be used in both Singleplayer and Multiplayer.
-Database can be ran through SQLite or a MySQL server w/ mysqloo modules installed.
+Database can only utillise a MySQL server w/ mysqloo modules installed.
+SQLite is not compatible.

 ## Contribution
 Any contributions to this repository should have proper commit names.
 Make use of the appropriate tags 'FIX, UPDATE or ADDITION' before any commit you push.